FileHold has been designed to work inside and outside of private networks. It is common for customers to share documents with users on the internet.

 - Create an easy to remember name for your server on the internet such as filehold.example.com and map it to the public IP address managed by your firewall.
 This name will need to be registered with your DNS service provider.
 The sub-domain filehold is used for this example, but this can be any value that fits your IT environment.
 It should match the name given to your FileHold server.

-- Port forward Port 80 (HTTP) or Port 443 (HTTPS) in the firewall for all requests from the public IP address to the internal IP address of the FileHold server.
+- Port forward port 443 (HTTPS) in the firewall for all requests from the public IP address to the internal IP address of the FileHold server and block requests to port 80 (HTTP).

 - An IT security expert should perform regular vulnerability tests on your public IP address to identify potential security flaws and apply any recommended hardening practices to your network, Windows and IIS servers.